 ABOUT TESSA SKERMAN

 Tessa is a New Zealand artist based in Raglan.
-She has a unique and intriguing style of painting, applying a personal technique into her process, that she has dubbed "paint, slice and re-create".
+She has an intriguing painting practice, applying a personal technique into her process, that she has dubbed 'paint, slice and re-create'.
 A method she developed while teaching secondary school Visual Arts.
-Tessa has always enjoyed the practice of painting, and the constant experimentation over the years has led to the development of this unique style she has named 'slat painting'.

 ARTIST STATEMENT